dilshadraihan/dilshadraihan.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a data scientist with Amazon web services (AWS).
 I received my PhD in Aerospace Engineering at Texas A&M University in May 2019.
-I was advised by Prof. Suman Chakravorty at the [estimation decision and planning lab](http://edplab.org/people/)
+I was advised by Prof. Suman Chakravorty at the [estimation, decision and planning lab](http://edplab.org/people/).

 A data-driven personal website
 ======